Skip to content

 Compliance Context

 FCA Authorised Payment Institution registration (Trust Payments (UK) Ltd, Ref 932557) and MFSA authorisation (Trust Payments (Malta) Ltd) are the structural anchors.
-Principal Member status on Visa, Mastercard, Diners and Discover is rare — most PSPs hold one or two of those, not all four.
+Trust Payments holds Principal Member status on Visa and Mastercard, direct scheme membership rather than BIN sponsorship through a third-party acquirer.
+Diners and Discover are accepted card brands routed through the wider scheme network rather than held as Principal Memberships by Trust Payments.
 PCI DSS Level 1, EU PCI Compliance Certificate, Cyber Essentials.
-TRU Fraud Check runs continuous behavioural authentication — device fingerprinting, malware and bot signals, velocity rules — and is bundled with merchant accounts rather than sold as an upsell.
-3DS2 with browser-flow support, Visa Allocation and Visa Collaboration dispute flows.
-The gap relative to leaders is in named ML branding: Nuvei (Azure AI partnership Dec 2025) and Solidgate publish their fraud-ML stories, Trust Payments does not.
-The Gambling Harm Detection product is unusual — it's productized rather than left to the operator's responsible-gaming team to assemble.
+TRU Fraud Check runs continuous behavioural authentication (device fingerprinting, malware and bot signals, velocity rules) and is bundled with merchant accounts rather than sold as an upsell.
+3DS2 with browser-flow support, plus Visa Allocation and Visa Collaboration dispute flows.
+The gap relative to leaders is in named ML branding, since Nuvei (Azure AI partnership Dec 2025) publishes a fraud-ML story and Trust Payments does not.
+The Gambling Harm Detection product is unusual in being productized rather than left to the operator's responsible-gaming team to assemble.

 About Trust Payments: Company Background